 Hebrews 9:26 — "But he has appeared once for all at the culmination of the ages to do away with sin by the sacrifice of himself."
 The Greek is hapax… eis athetēsin tēs hamartias dia tēs thysias autou pephanerōtai.
 The perfect tense pephanerōtai (he has been manifested) speaks of a past event with abiding consequence — the appearance is complete; the result endures.
 The phrase eis athetēsin tēs hamartias ("to the abolition of sin") names not a possibility but an accomplishment.
 Sin has been done away with by His sacrifice.
 Not offered to be done away with on condition.
 Done away with.

-Hebrews 9:28 — "so Christ was sacrificed once to take away the sins of many people."
+Hebrews 9:28 — "so Christ was sacrificed once to take away the sins of many."
 The Greek is hapax prosenechtheis eis to pollōn anenenkein hamartias.
 The aorist passive participle prosenechtheis (having been offered) is anchored to hapax; the infinitive anenenkein (to take away) governs the genitive pollōnof many, picking up the same vocabulary Isaiah 53:11 used: "by his knowledge my righteous servant will justify many, and he will bear their iniquities."
 The architecture is consistent.
 The atonement is specific.
 The verbs are verbs of accomplishment.

 Hebrews 10:10 — "we have been made holy through the sacrifice of the body of Jesus Christ once for all."
 The Greek is hēgiasmenoi esmen dia tēs prosphoras tou sōmatos Iēsou Christou ephapax.
 The perfect passive participle hēgiasmenoi (having been sanctified) names a settled state, not a process awaiting completion; the participle is chained to the adverb ephapax.
 We have been made holy.
 By the sacrifice.
 Once for all.